Logging Amazon Lightsail API calls with AWS CloudTrail

 Every event or log entry contains information about who generated the request.
 The identity information helps you determine the following:

-Whether the request was made with root or AWS Identity and Access Management (IAM) user credentials.
+Whether the request was made with root or (IAM) user credentials.

 Whether the request was made with temporary security credentials for a role or federated user.